Other support for people aged 24 and under

 - victims may disengage with support services

-- professionals visiting may become aware of strangers in their home.
+- professionals visiting may become aware of strangers in their customer's home.

 Victims of cuckooing require support for the abuse they have suffered.